Pints, Pounds, & Pâté

 Beach Flip Flops

+The first items you should *never* (ever, ever, ever) wear in Europe is cheap Old Navy beach flip flops.
 There are several reasons that beach flip flops aren't appropriate footwear for a trip to Europe, so let's walk through them all.

-Ok, beyond practicalities of comfort and cleanliness, we'll move onto the dress code and 'fitting' in aspect of why you should never wear beach flip flops on a trip to Europe.
+Beyond practicalities of comfort and cleanliness, we'll move onto the dress code and 'fitting' in aspect of why you should never wear beach flip flops on a trip to Europe.

 You will never see a European woman in cheap, plastic beach flip flops.
 If you'll be visiting a beach resort, I'd pack nice sandals.
 Even in summer, many nicer restaurants and even some theaters will have dress codes that prohibit certain types of attire, including flip flops.